adstriegel/cse20289-fa24/hw/hw09/README.md

 2. *Debug critical issues*: The code compiles successfuly but results in a segfault.
 You will need to use your debugging skills including adding / modifying `printfs` and `gdb`.
 3. *Detect any memory leaks:* Use `valgrind` to determine if there are any memory leaks in the code and fix the code as needed.

+> Note that the advanced `Makefile` from class may have options that may or may not be appropriate and may not necessarily be invoking things at the correct stages.
+It is up to you to interpret where / when things should happen and what options should be used.

 Your submission will be a revised version of the code as well as commentary in the `README.md` as to what / how you fixed the respective issues.

 ## Task 3 - Shoring up the Codebase